 In family law, she makes good use of her understanding of children’s developmental needs and family dynamics.
 She has had particular success pursuing the rights of fathers in family court.
 Generally, family court matters settle short of trial, but when she has gone to trial, her clients have received significantly more placement than they had before trial.

 Her ability to use her social work background and family law experience to help her clients reach their goals extends to her work in delinquency cases, where she works to keep her clients in their community.

 She has had tremendous success representing individuals in child abuse cases, particularly advocating for infants to remain with their parents after suffering significant injuries.
 She advocates for her clients with the social worker, GAL, and judge, using her understanding of the science and the laws in child abuse pediatrics to convince prosecutors that they will not be able to successfully prosecute such cases.
-When she is involved during the pre-charge phase, none of her clients have been criminally charged with child abuse.
+When she is involved during the pre-charge phase, the majority of her clients have been criminally charged with child abuse.